 - Built-in rechargeable battery and USB charging

-The CACAGOO Wireless TPMS comes with four sensors to effectively monitor four tires at the same time.
+The GUTA Solar Wireless TPMS comes with 6 sensors to effectively monitor eight tires at the same time.
 The air pressure and temperature of the tires can be viewed on the screen in real-time.
 You will get both visual and audible warnings when any of the tires go out of a predetermined range.

-Each of the sensors is powered by a CR1632 battery while the monitor is plugged into the cigarette lighter for all-day display.
-There is a warning anytime the sensor battery is low.
-The sensors have an IP67 rating meaning they won’t be affected by moisture or dust.
+Each of the sensors is powered by a CR2032 battery while the monitor can be charged using a USB cable or solar charging for an all-day display.
+The display will automatically enter a power-saving mode in case your vehicle is not in use.
+The sensors won’t be affected by harsh weather conditions.
 The LCD screen is wide enough so you can view it from any angle.

 - Works wirelessly with the monitor